 Jackie Glenn is a Corporate Culture Architect, Career Development Advisor and the Founder and CEO of Glenn Diversity Inclusion & HR Solutions.
-Her life’s journey focuses on helping organizations across the globe, including her former employer EMC, create corporate cultures that reflect the diverse world they are aiming to serve.
+Her life’s journey focusses on helping organisations across the globe, including her former employer EMC, create corporate cultures that reflect the diverse world they are aiming to serve.

 Recently I spent some time chatting with Jackie, learning more about her background and why exactly Diversity, Equity and Inclusion (DEI) should be a top priority for businesses in every industry to attract and retain top talent.
 Here’s what she had to say:

-Meghan: Why should organizations pay attention to DEI in 2022 and beyond?
+Meghan: Why should organisations pay attention to DEI?

-Jackie: When people hear the words "diversity, equity and inclusion," they think it's the right thing to do or a nice-to-have.
+Jackie: When people hear the words 'diversity, equity and inclusion,' they think it's the right thing to do or a nice-to-have.
 I like to say that diversity is a business imperative, not a social nicety.
-DEI is important for business leaders who want to recruit the best and the brightest talent for their organization, so it can continue to grow and scale.
+DEI is important for business leaders who want to recruit the best and the brightest talent for their organisation, so it can continue to grow and scale.

 Right now, we are in a period of The Great Resignation.
 People are leaving jobs and deciding to either start their own business or find something that works better for them.
 There’s so much opportunity out there that people can really pick, choose and refuse, as I like to put it.
 There's a war on attracting the best talent.

 Customers are asking, “What are you doing for diversity?
 Can you show me your stats?”
-When DEI is a priority, organizations have more innovation, they are more profitable, and people are happier.
+When DEI is a priority, organisations have more innovation, they are more profitable, and people are happier.

 Meghan: Let’s expand a little bit on the role that DEI plays in attracting, engaging and retaining talent in 2022 and beyond.